Contents

 Some routers (particularly old ones) just aren’t good enough to provide a consistent WiFi signal.

-If you’re still using a family heirloom from the late 90s or the crappy router your ISP gave you, it might be time for an upgrade.
+If you’re still using an old router your ISP gave you, it might be time for an upgrade – especially if it’s more than 10 years old.

 You don’t have to spend £200 on a new modem/router combo.
-Just look for something in the £50-£70 range from a trusted brand.
+Just look for something in the £50-£70 range from a trusted brand, like TP-Link, or Netgear.
 Once installed, you should notice better WiFi coverage and most importantly, faster broadband speeds.

 9. Switch to a wired connection

-In some households, there’s simply nothing you can do to get better WiFi.
+In some houses, there’s not much you can do to get better WiFi, except installing an expensive mesh system.
 Many people make the switch to wired connections because they’re often faster and more reliable.

 You’ll need a separate Ethernet cable for each device you want to connect to your router.
-If you don’t have enough Ethernet ports on your router, you’ll need an Ethernet splitter to turn one port into two (or more).
+If you don’t have enough Ethernet ports on your router, you’ll need an Ethernet splitter or a switch to turn one port into two (or more).

 Each device you’re going to connect will a) have to have a free Ethernet port and b) be close enough to your router for you to connect the two (unless you use powerline adapters – more on this below).